franciscowilhelm/personal-hp/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I am a doctoral researcher in the Department for Work and Organizational Psychology at the University of Bern, Switzerland.
+I am a post-doc in the Department for Work and Organizational Psychology at the University of Bern, Switzerland.
 My research interests include career development and career counseling, with a focus on applying theories of motivation and self-regulation.
 Besides this, I develop packages for the statistical software R.